 Resources and links:

-- Join the waitlist for my membership, The Kickbutt Students Club
+- Check out my membership, the Kickbutt Students Club.

 - Listen to episode 5 of the podcast to learn more about helpful and unhelpful states which will help you study during lockdown